Flying Tulip

 The platform emphasizes unwind‑friendly positions and defense‑in‑depth controls:

-- Execution: pre‑trade simulation, bounded fee schedules (lower in calm regimes, higher in stress), and soft liquidations that route through CLOB/AMM with time‑sliced clips.
+- Execution: pre‑trade simulation, bounded fee schedules (lower in calm regimes, higher in stress), and soft liquidations that route through Spot with time‑sliced clips.

-Protocol cashflows (trading, lending, perps, insurance, settlement rails) feed a buyback pipeline for the FT token.
+Protocol cashflows (trading, lending, futures, insurance, settlement rails) feed a buyback pipeline for FT.
 Where policy specifies, bought FT is distributed to users via product programs; burns reduce supply directly.
-Revenue‑funded burns govern unlocks (Foundation/Team/Ecosystem/Incentives 40:20:20:20, one‑for‑one); interest‑only (backing carry) burns do not unlock; those simply reduce supply.
+Revenue‑funded burns govern unlocks (Foundation/Team/Incentives 40:40:20, one‑for‑one); interest‑only (backing capitalbacking capitalThe contributed assets that back each primary FT position while the Perpetual PUT remains open.View glossary entry carry) burns do not unlock; those simply reduce supply.

 Why this architecture

-By centering everything on executable liquidity and a shared risk model, Flying Tulip removes the guesswork between products: the AMM’s depth informs LTVs and liquidations; the same windows govern perp leverage and funding; the same deposit backs multiple activities; and the same cashflow rules route value back to the token.
+By centering everything on executable liquidity and a shared risk model, Flying Tulip removes the guesswork between products: the Spot's depth informs LTVs and liquidations; the same windows govern future leverageleverageTrading with exposure greater than posted collateral; in FT futures, leverage constraints are set using depth‑aware metrics.View glossary entry and funding; the same deposit backs multiple activities; and the same cashflow rules route value back to the token.
 The outcome is a system that behaves consistently across markets and makes capital work once for several jobs, with the safety properties you need when conditions change quickly.